jcinnamond/seeing-is-believing/README.md

 - `seeing-is-believing-max-results` can be set to an integer that limits the number of results produced, when `seeing-is-believing` shows multiple results per comment (default 10),
-- `seeing-is-believing-timout` can be set to a decimal number for the number of seconds `seeing-is-believing` runs before it times out or to 0 for no timeout (default 0), and
+- `seeing-is-believing-timeout` can be set to a decimal number for the number of seconds `seeing-is-believing` runs before it times out or to 0 for no timeout (default 0), and
-- `seeing-is-believing-alignment` can be set to one of `'chunk`, `'file`, or `'line` to change the way `seeing-is-believing` aligns its comments, on a chunk-by-chunk basis, across the whole file, or on a line-by-line basis, effectively no alignment (default "chunk").
+- `seeing-is-believing-alignment` can be set to one of `'chunk`, `'file`, or `'line` to change the way `seeing-is-believing` aligns its comments, on a chunk-by-chunk basis, across the whole file, or on a line-by-line basis, effectively no alignment (default `'chunk`).

 Either use the customize interface to set these, or set them in your `init.el`
 file: